zubinchopra/portaldocs/portal-sdk/generated/top-extensions-forms.md

   **NOTE**: The extension can programmatically trigger validation on all visible form fields by using  `context.Form.TriggerValidation`, where context is the blade context object.

-**validationResults**: This property is a reflection over the current state of all validations on the control.
-This property is read-only and is not configurable, although an extension can subscribe to it.
+**validationResults**: This property is a reflection of the current state of all validations on the control.
+This property is read-only and is not configurable.

 **valid**: This property reflects the current validation state of the control.
-This property is read-only and is not configurable, although an extension can subscribe to it.
+This property is read-only and is not configurable.

 **label, sublabel, infoBalloonContent**: These properties allow the extension to display information that describes the control.
-These properties will only appear in the widget if their values were set.
+These properties will only appear in the control if their values were set.
 The label property is displayed above or to the right of the control.
 The sublabel is typically shown below and to the left of the control.
 The info balloon will be shown next to the label.
 See the [Form Layout](#form-layout) on how to change layout.
 Configuring these properties will also display information in accessible ways by using aria attributes.

 **triggerValidation**: This method runs all validations on the control.
 It will return a `promise` with the overall valid state of the control after validation has completed.
-This property is read-only and is not configurable, although an extension can subscribe to it.
+This property is read-only and is not configurable.

 <a name="portal-forms-form-control-input-options"></a>
 ## Form control input options